Zoom Cloud Storage Retention

 Pepperdine faculty or staff members that register for a Pepperdine Panopto account can enjoy automatic backup of their Pepperdine Zoom meeting recordings (from pepperdine.zoom.us) to the Pepperdine Panopto service.
 The easiest way to register is for professors to click the "Panopto" tool in their class site on Courses to receive a "Creator" account on Panopto.
 New Zoom cloud recordings made after their Panopto "Creator" account is created will automatically be copied to Panopto, including the video, shared screen, chat, and caption transcripts.

 As a courtesy, IT provisioned Panopto accounts for the majority of professors starting in July 2020.
 Professors can compare any recordings on Panopto (in My Folder > Meeting Recordings) to Zoom to identify and evaluate older recordings that they may need to migrate to either Google Drive or Panopto if longer retention is desired.
-Again, new professors can easily register their account by using the Panopto tool in one of their Courses class sites.
+Again, new professors can easily register their accounts by using the Panopto tool in one of their Courses class sites.

 FERPA (Federal Educational Rights and Privacy Act)

 Any class recording that contains student names, images, videos, voices, and text chat should be considered an academic record and is therefore protected content.
 Academic records are categorized as Confidential information under Pepperdine's Information Classification and Protection Policy.
 All class recordings, at minimum, must be passcode protected with links or information shared only with the enrolled students, instructors, teaching assistants, or academic support staff of the specific class.
-You may not share or publish class recordings beyond the borders of this limited audience without express written permission of the respective students.
+You may not share or publish class recordings beyond the borders of this limited audience without the express written permission of the respective students.

 HIPAA (Health Insurance Portability and Accountability Act)